tsmit019/rshell/README.md

 Executing a command like `echo hello || ls -a; mkdir test` would sometimes just output the first command twice (possibly fixed).

-If you type say `echo "hello world"` it will print `"hello world"` instead of just `hello world`.
+Say you type say `echo "hello world"` it will print `"hello world"` instead of just `hello world`.

 If you type an invalid command say `ech "hello world"` and then try to `exit` after